Christian Yelich Player Props: Brewers vs. Twins

 Christian Yelich At The Plate

-- Yelich has an OPS of .758, fueled by an OBP of .354 to go with a slugging percentage of .403.
-All three of those stats are tops among Milwaukee hitters this season.
+- Yelich has an OPS of .783, fueled by an OBP of .359 to go with a slugging percentage of .424.
+All three of those stats lead Milwaukee hitters this season.

-- Among qualifying batters in MLB, his batting average ranks 76th, his on-base percentage ranks 35th, and he is 101st in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks 59th in batting average, 29th in on-base percentage, and 87th in slugging.

+- Yelich has reached base via a hit in 41 games this year (of 64 played), and had multiple hits in 17 of those games.

-- In seven games this season, he has gone deep (11.1%, and 3% of his trips to the plate).
+- Looking at the 64 games he has played this year, he's hit a long ball in eight of them (12.5%), and in 3.3% of his trips to the dish.

-- Yelich has had at least one RBI in 28.6% of his games this season (18 of 63), with two or more RBI seven times (11.1%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 19 games this season (29.7%), Yelich has picked up an RBI, and in eight of those games (12.5%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.